 Operating Activities.
-Cash provided by (used in) operating activities primarily consists of net income (loss) adjusted for certain non-cash items including depreciation and amortization, loss on disposal of equipment, impairment loss on equipment, share-based compensation costs, deferred taxes, and the effect of changes in working capital and other activities.
+Cash provided by operating activities primarily consists of net income adjusted for certain non-cash items including depreciation and amortization, loss on disposal of equipment, impairment loss on equipment, share-based compensation costs, deferred taxes, tax benefits derived from share-based compensation awards and the effect of changes in working capital and other activities.
+Cash provided by operating activities in fiscal 2008 was \$87.7 million and consisted of net income of \$39.8 million, positive adjustments for non-cash items of \$36.7 million and \$11.2 million provided by working capital and other activities.
+Adjustments for non-cash items included \$25.2 million of depreciation and amortization expense on property and equipment and software and website development costs, \$14.8 million of share-based compensation expense, \$2.0 million of deferred taxes, and \$1.3 million of tax benefits derived from share base compensation.
+Working capital and other activities primarily consisted of an increase of \$13.5 million in accrued expenses and other liabilities and an increase of \$2.4 million in accounts payable.
+This was partially offset by an increase of \$2.2 million in prepaid expenses and other assets, an increase of \$1.3 million in accounts receivable and an increase of \$1.3 million in inventory.

 Cash provided by operating activities in fiscal 2007 was \$54.2 million and consisted of net income of \$27.1 million, positive adjustments for non-cash items of \$26.3 million and \$0.8 million provided by working capital and other activities.
-Adjustments for non-cash items of \$26.3 million and \$0.8 million provided by working equipment and software and website development costs, a loss on the disposal of equipment of \$0.4 million, an impairment loss on equipment of \$0.9 million, \$8.8 million of share-based compensation expense and \$1.3 million of deferred taxes.
-Working capital and other activities primarily consisted of an increase of \$7.0 million in accrued expenses and other current liabilities.
+Adjustments for non-cash items included \$14.9 million of depreciation and amortization expense on property and equipment and software and website development costs, a loss on the disposal of equipment of \$0.4 million, an impairment loss on equipment of \$0.9 million, \$8.8 million of share-based compensation expense and \$1.3 million of deferred taxes.
+Working capital and other activities primarily consisted of an increase of \$7.0 million in accrued expenses and other liabilities.
 This was partially offset by an increase of \$3.2 million in prepaid expenses and other assets and an increase of \$3.1 million in accounts receivable.

-Cash provided by operating activities in fiscal 2006 was \$34.6 million and consisted of net income of \$19.2 million, positive adjustments for non-cash items of \$12.8 million and \$2.6 million provided by working capital and other activities.
-Adjustments for non-cash items included \$7.8 million of depreciation and amortization expense on property and equipment and software and website development costs, \$4.8 million of share-based compensation expense and \$0.2 million of deferred taxes.
-Working capital and other activities primarily consisted of an increase of \$4.2 million in accrued expenses and other current liabilities and an increase of \$1.7 million in accounts payable.
-This was partially offset by an increase of \$1.7 million in prepaid expenses and other assets and an increase of \$1.0 million in inventory.

 Investing Activities.
+Cash used in investing activities in fiscal 2008 of \$58.1 million was attributable primarily to capital expenditures of \$62.7 million, net sales of marketable securities of \$11.6 million, and capitalized software and website development costs of \$5.7 million.
+Capital expenditures of \$23.8 million were related to the purchase of production equipment for our Canadian and Dutch production facilities, \$22.0 million were related to construction and land acquisition costs at our printing facilities and \$1.4 million were related to purchases of information technology and facility related assets.

 Cash used in investing activities in fiscal 2007 of \$62.2 million was attributable primarily to capital expenditures of \$62.8 million, net sales of marketable securities of \$4.6 million, and capitalized software and website development costs of \$4.2 million.
-Capital expenditures of \$35.5 million were related to the purchase of print production equipment for our Canadian and Dutch printing facilities, \$15.9 million were related to construction and land acquisition costs at our printing facilities and \$11.6 million were related to purchases of information technology and facility related assets.
+Capital expenditures of \$35.5 million were related to the purchase of production equipment for our Canadian and Dutch production facilities, \$15.9 million were related to construction and land acquisition costs at our production facilities and \$11.6 million were related to purchases of information technology and facility related assets.

-Cash used in investing activities in fiscal 2006 of \$71.4 million was attributable to net purchases of short-term marketable securities of \$43.8 million resulting from the investment of a portion of the net proceeds received from our IPO, capital expenditures of \$24.9 million, and capitalized software and website development costs of \$2.7 million.
-Capital expenditures of \$19.2 million during the period were related to the purchase of print production equipment for our printing facilities located in Windsor, Ontario, Canada and Venlo, the Netherlands, \$2.9 million were related to purchases of information technology assets and \$1.4 million were for facility related assets.